Does a Keto Diet Work for Prostate Cancer?

 This is a simple version of how the ketogenic diet works.

-When your cells are deprived of glucose (sugar) as its primary source of energy, your body kicks in the next gear and utilizes fat for fuel in the form of ketones.
+When your cells are deprived of glucose (sugar) as their primary source of energy, your body kicks in the next gear and utilizes fat for fuel in the form of ketones.

 One can create ketones from either fasting for a prolonged period, anywhere from 16 hours a day or for several days, or from eating a high-fat diet, which is what a ketogenic diet is.